Overwatch-1-Emulator/ow1-emulator/CONTRIBUTING.md

 3. Modify codebase using VScode.
 Be sure to follow [styling guidelines](#coding-style-guidelines).
 4. Compile and test new codebase.
 6. Commit working changes.
-7. Submit [Merge Request](https://gitlab.com/MaxwellJung/ow1_emulator/-/merge_requests) to merge your branch into staging branch.
+7. Submit [Merge Request](https://gitlab.com/MaxwellJung/ow1_emulator/-/merge_requests) (MR) to merge your branch into staging branch.
 8. Wait for owner to approve and merge your Merge Request.